All Episodes

 I got important things to do here.

-We got to listen to Madeline Albright as North Korea, but some of this is just uh Well, it's it's it's absurd.
+This is North Korea, but some of this is just, well, it's absurd.

-Last night on Larry King Alive, uh she hosted the former Secretary of State, Madeline Albright, who now heads up the Add Aldright group or whatever, uh, saw their website.
+Last night on Larry King Alive, she hosted the former Secretary of State, Madeline Albright, who now heads up the Albright Group or whatever, saw their website.

-Uh Governor Bill Richardson of New Mexico and uh Sandy Burglar, I guess, has been rehabbed because he showed up and uh he was the former National Security Advisor and Purloiner of secret documents in the National Archives, Sandy Bergler uh was there.
+And he was the former National Security Advisor and purloiner of secret documents in the National Archives, Sandy Bergler, was there.

-And frankly, Larry, I think the problem here is that we are watching the failure of five years worth of uh American diplomacy.
+And frankly, Larry, I think the problem here is that we are watching the failure of five years' worth of American diplomacy.

 I'm very worried about it, and I hope very much that we do have a review of our North Korean policy.

-You know, I I understand why Madeline Omwright and her associates would be regularly scheduled and routine guests on the drive-by media broadcast presentations, but this is just uh uh this strains credulity here.
+You know, I understand why Madeline Almright and her associates would be regularly scheduled and routine guests on the drive-by media broadcast presentations, but this is just this strains credulity here.

-I mean, this is a woman who with Jimmy Carter and one of her buds that now works in her uh in her office, uh Wendy Sherman, ex-Clinton officials all, started this whole mess with North Korea by giving them the elements with which to make nuclear weapons.
+I mean, this is a woman who with Jimmy Carter and one of her buds that now works in her office, Wendy Sherman, ex-Clinton officials all, started this whole mess with North Korea by giving them the elements with which to make nuclear weapons.

-Uh they thought that if it'd just be nice that he's communists and give them stuff to make nuclear power plants that uh we could buy them off and shut them down and help their economy instead of be less communist or whatever, and of course, it it just it was it was ridiculous.
+They thought that if it'd just be nice to these communists and give them stuff to make nuclear power plants, that we could buy them off and shut them down and help their economy so they'd be less communist or whatever.

 George Bush, I don't even know if he was governor of Texas yet when they made the deal with North Korea.